Rank of Cards

 Starting with the player to the dealer's left, each player either bids a suit or passes.
-A player bids the suit he would prefer to use as trumps in order to make at least six tricks.
+A player bids the suit they would prefer to use as trumps in order to make at least six tricks.
 Players bid only once, and any subsequent bid must be in a higher-ranking suit.
 If all the players pass on the first round, there is a second round of bidding.
 For this extra round, a player either passes or, in turn, places extra chips in the pool.
 The person who puts in the highest number of chips wins the bid and names the trump suit.
-The winning bidder then has the option of discarding two cards and picking up the two-card widow to add to his hand.
+The winning bidder then has the option of discarding two cards and picking up the two-card widow to add to their hand.
 (When a bid is made on the first round, the widow is left unused.)

 The player to the left of the winning bidder leads first.
 A player must follow suit if possible.
-If not, he may trump or discard.
+If not, they may trump or discard.
 The highest trump or the highest card of the suit led wins the trick.
 The winner of a trick leads next.